mcho421/django-kevin/README.md

 Set .env variable for prod
 --------------------------

-The environment variables for production must contain a separate `SECRET_KEY` for security and the appropriate `DJANGO_SETTINGS_MODULE` and `PYTHONPATH` in order to use `django-admin.py` seemlessly.
+The environment variables for production must contain a separate `SECRET_KEY` for security and the appropriate `DJANGO_SETTINGS_MODULE` and `PYTHONPATH` in order to use `django-admin.py` seamlessly.
 Hacky use of `date | md5` to generate a pseudo-random string.

 *`.env` is not version controlled so the first person to create this project needs to create a `.env` file for Foreman and Heroku to read into the environment.
-Future collaboraters need to email the creator for it.*
+Future collaborators need to email the creator for it.*

     echo -n SECRET_KEY=`date | md5` >> .env
     sleep 1